monsieurupanshu/Abalone-Age-Prediction/README.md

 # Abalone-Age-Prediction
+## Overview
-An enhanced machine learning approach to predict the age of abalone.
+This repository leverages advanced machine learning techniques to predict the age of abalone from physical measurements, using both original and derived datasets.
+It explores the integration of traditional and novel methods to enhance predictive accuracy.